Speakers may blow for a series of reasons. If properly installed, there should be no reasons for such an unfortunate event to happen.

 However, small faults in the electrical system can lead to drama.
 A little education can prevent the unnecessary blown speaker repair cost, not to mention learning how to gain as much as possible from your set.

-If you fail to do so, the cost to repair a blown speaker may vary widely, based on the model you have.
+If you fail to do so, the costs to repair a blown speaker may vary widely, based on the model you have.
 They can be cheap or they can cost you a fortune.

-How to Tell If You Have a Blown Speaker
+How To Tell If You Have A Blown Speaker

 When you talk to a professional, a blown speaker is usually a speaker that has been catastrophically damaged.
-Sometimes, the speaker still works, but it sounds so badly that you do not want to turn it on.
+Sometimes, the speaker still works, but it sounds so bad that you do not want to turn it on.
 Most commonly, it does not work at all.

 Generally speaking, if you somehow blow your car speaker, you will run out of sound.
 There is also the chance you will hear nothing but an annoying buzz.

 Factors That Can Blow Speakers